Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0005-coding-conventions.md

 ## Decision Outcome

-Chosen option: a combination of JavaScript Standard Style and self written coding conventions.
+Chosen option: a combination of "JavaScript Standard Style" and self written coding conventions.
 The JavaScript Standard Style conventions are used as a base and completed with self written elements.
 Furthermore, ESLint is implemented to check the coding conventions.

-### Positive Consequences

-* T

 ## Pros and Cons of the Options